Itegories: Introduction

-Restriction categories where introduced by the first named author and Lack in \cite{cockett2002restriction}, and they provide the categorial foundations for the theory of partiality.
+Restriction categories were introduced by the first named author and Lack in \cite{cockett2002restriction}, and they provide the categorial foundations for the theory of partiality.
 Briefly, a restriction category (Def \ref{def:restcat}) is a category equipped with a \emph{restriction operator} which associates to every map $f: A \to B$, an endomorphism $\overline{f}: A \to A$ called its \emph{restriction}, which captures the domain of definition of $f$.
-Thus maps in a restriction category can be thought of partial in an appropriate sense.
-Restriction categories are now a well established field of research and have been able to capture various important notions related to partial functions.
-In \cite{cockett2007restriction}, the first named author and Lack studied extensive restriction categories (Def \ref{def:ext-rest-cat}) which, as the name suggests, are the appropriate restriction category analogues to extensive categories \cite{carboni1993introduction}.
-Briefly, an extensive restriction category is a restriction category with \emph{restriction coproducts} (Def \ref{def:restcoprod}), which are coproducts that are compatible with the restriction operator, and such that every map has a \emph{decision} (Def \ref{def:decision}).
-In particular, for a map $f: A \to B_1 + \hdots + B_n$, its decision $\langle f \rangle: A \to A + \hdots + A$ splits up the domain of definition of $f$ into the parts that fall into each $B_i$ individually.
-Thus in an extensive restriction category, the restriction coproduct $+$ should indeed be thought of as being disjoint.
-This allows extensive restriction categories to have a matrix calculus, that is, a map of type $A_1 + \hdots + A_n \to B_1 + \hdots + B_m$ can be represented as $n \times m$ matrix, and where composition is given by matrix multiplication.
+Thus maps in a restriction category can be thought of as partial in an appropriate sense.
+Restriction categories are now a well established field of research and have been used to capture various important notions related partiality.
+In \cite{cockett2007restriction}, the first named author and Lack studied extensive restriction categories (Def \ref{def:ext-rest-cat}) which, as the name suggests, are the appropriate restriction category analogue of (total) extensive categories \cite{carboni1993introduction}.
+Briefly, an extensive restriction category is a restriction category with \emph{restriction coproducts} (Def \ref{def:restcoprod}), which are coproducts compatible with the restriction, and such that every map has a \emph{decision} (Def \ref{def:decision}).
+For a map $f: A \to B_1 + \hdots + B_n$, its decision $\langle f \rangle: A \to A + \hdots + A$ splits up the domain of definition of $f$ into the parts that fall into each $B_i$ respectively.
+Thus, in an extensive restriction category, the restriction coproduct $+$ should indeed be thought of as being a disjoint union.
+Importantly, this allows extensive restriction categories to have a matrix calculus \cite{cockett2007restriction}, that is, a map of type $A_1 + \hdots + A_n \to B_1 + \hdots + B_m$ can be represented as an $n \times m$ matrix, and where composition is given by matrix multiplication (Sec \ref{sec:matrix}).